SystronLab/srsRAN-ZMQ/dockerised_5gcore/README.md

 sudo ip addr add 10.53.1.3/24 dev BRIDGE_NAME
 ```

-Create a copy of the gnb_zmq.yaml file and use the IP=10.53.1.3 as amf.bind_addr
+Add the second gnb config file in the same location as the previous one

 Run the second gnb in a new terminal with